-Xiaomi has kept numb about the name of its upcoming phone, but it has finally put all the confusion of what the number 48 stood for to sleep.
-With the new teaser posted by Xiaomi’s director of product management, Donovan Sung, the 48 has been hinted for the camera power of the phone.
-And finally today, Chinese smartphone major Xiaomi unveiled the Redmi Note 7 at an event in Beijing with AI-powered 48 MP dual camera.
+Xiaomi has kept numb about the name of its upcoming phone, but it has finally put all the confusion about what the number 48 stood for to sleep.
+With the new teaser posted by Xiaomi’s director of product management, Donovan Sung, the 48 has hinted at the camera power of the phone.
+And finally, today, Chinese smartphone major Xiaomi unveiled the Redmi Note 7 at an event in Beijing with AI-powered 48 MP dual camera.

 The Redmi Note 7 is Xiaomi’s first smartphone to sport a dewdrop notch.
 It also has a radically different design, especially for Xiaomi smartphones.
-Note 7 is the new phone with the Qualcomm Snapdragon 660 design along with a 48MP rear camera and comes with a 2.5D glass design.
+Note 7 is the new phone with the Qualcomm Snapdragon 660 design, a 48MP rear camera, and a 2.5D glass design.
 The battery on Redmi Note 7 is 4000 mAh.

 It ships with a 10W charger; although for even quicker charging, Xiaomi is also separately selling an 18W charger.
 External connectivity options include USB Type-C and a 3.5mm jack.
 The company seems to tout the fact that the display of this smartphone has bezels up to 0.8mm thick with an aspect ratio of 19.5:9 and has a maximum brightness of 450nits.

 Last week CEO Lei Jun announced that Redmi will now be operated as an independent brand focusing on eCommerce and cost efficiency, leaving Xiaomi to concentrate on mid-to-high-end phones and physical retail.
 The novelty comes with a new gradient color design in blue, black, and a red-pink combination.
 The smartphone sports a dual-camera setup of 48-megapixel and 5-megapixel AI cameras.